drocheam/optrace/docs/source/details/tracing.rst

 This procedure requires the knowledge of an interval containing a root.
 As the minimum and maximum extent of the surface in the z-direction are predetermined in the raytracer, this requirement is inherently satisfied:
-A hit can only occur within this range.
+An intersection can only occur within this range.
 The method functions by iteratively reducing the interval containing the function's root.
 A detailed explanation can be found in :footcite:`RegulaFalsiWiki`.